kamilsarelo/evernote-to-google-keep-migrator/README.md

 Noteworthy details:
 * Evernote's notebook name is used as a label in Google Keep
-* all notes containing images reiceive the label "image"
+* all notes containing images receive the label "image"

 [![Migrate selected](/assets/migrate_800.gif)](/assets/migrate_full.gif)